gene-git/blog/git-keys/README.rst

 The *?signed* is what triggers the git tag verification.
-Simply use this instead of the default source line, which does not end with *signed*, and makepkg will verify the source code.
+Simply use this instead of the default source line, which does not end with *signed*, and makepkg will then verify the source code.

 Getting the Key
 ---------------